20 Slang Terms Every 1980s Kid Will Remember

-When something is gross but with a little extra—a certain je ne sais quoi, if you will—it’s crossed over into grody territory.
-And when something is really grody, that’s when it becomes grody to the max.
-You can’t get more grody than that.
-We’ve reached maximum grodiness.
+When something is gross but with a little extra je ne sais quoi, it's crossed over into grody territory.
+And when something is really grody, that's when it becomes grody to the max.
+You can't get any more disgusting than that.

 Example: "You're eating so much nacho cheese.
 It's grody to the max!"

-Especially delicious food that you intend to chow down on with extreme enthusiasm.
-This slang was gifted to our culture by Pauly Shore, so use with extreme caution.
+"Grindage" describes delicious food that you intend to chow down on with extreme enthusiasm.
+This slang was gifted to pop culture by Pauly Shore.

 Example: "Mind if I help myself to the grindage in your fridge?"

-"Cheeuh"—a slang term used to acknowledge that something is true.
-It’s not so much a word as an expulsion of random letters from your mouth.
-To pronounce it, pretend you’re trying to say “cheetah” after consuming a bottle of vodka.
+"Cheeuh"—a slang term used to acknowledge that something is true—is not so much a word as it is an expulsion of random letters from your mouth.
+To pronounce it, pretend you're trying to say "cheetah" after consuming a bottle of vodka.

 Example: "You wearing your Frankie Say Relax T-shirt tonight?"
 "Cheeuh!"

-Just like the yellowish butterfat spread on your morning toast, something is “butter” if it’s smooooth.
+Just like the yellowish substance spread on your morning toast, something is "butter" if it's smooooth.

 Example: "Naw, man, you gotta peg your pants.
 That's butter!"

-On Muscle Beach in LA, it wasn’t enough to have a nice body.
+As a gym rat in the '80s, it wasn't enough to have a nice body.
 You had to have a great bod.
-And if you need tickets to the gun show, here are 10 Ways to Gain Muscle Fast.

 Example: "You'd wear muscle tees all the time too if you had a bod like that."

-When a geek has an undeniable sex appeal, he’s elevated to zeek level.
+When a geek has undeniable sex appeal, he or she is elevated to "zeek" status.

 Example: "Don't tell anybody I said this, but I think Urkel is a total zeek."

 We've reached the end.
 Time to leave—and by leave, we mean "bounce."

-Example: “This list of slang from the 80s is totally over.
-Let’s bounce!”
+Example: "This list of '80s slang terms is totally over.
+Let's bounce!"